-Can you think of a few habits of yours that might qualify?
+Can you think of a habit of yours that might qualify?
 We don't know what we can do until we try.
 And when we put aside cynicism for a moment, we actually may feel a deep sense of joy.
-That alone is worth trying.
+Sometimes we shift our values because of a new experience.
+Worth trying?